plating, anodizing, & finishing Q&As since 1989

 - Clearwater, Florida, USA

-Hi EJ.
+thumbs up sign Hi EJ.

-We welcome your question, but the focus of this site is metal finishing (plating, polishing, painting, powder coating, anodizing) so it attracts mostly people who are skilled, experienced, and interested in metal finishing rather than people who have insight into the history of specific collectibles.
+We welcome your question, EJ, but the main focus of this site is metal finishing (plating, polishing, painting, powder coating, anodizing) so it attracts mostly people who are skilled, experienced, and interested in metal finishing rather than people who have insight into the history of specific collectibles.
 Such a person hopefully will come by and help you out, but we'd suggest also posting on "collectibles" sites :-)

 Luck and Regards,